sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ```

 It trains a model to classify someone's income level using the [census income dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 The transform expression is **COLUMN NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age)), EMBEDDING(BUCKETIZE(hours_per_week, bucket_num=10), dim=128)**.
 It will normalize the column *capital_gain*, standardize the column *age*, bucketize the column *hours_per_week* to 10 buckets and then map it to an embedding value.
-We will implement some built-in transform functions.
-The function set contains NORMALIZE, STANDARDIZE, BUCKETIZE, LOG and more to be added in the future.

 *Please check the [discussion](https://github.com/sql-machine-learning/elasticdl/issues/1664).*

 SQLFlow will convert the `COLUMN` expression to Python code of data transformation.
 But it requires some parameters which are derived from the data.
-SQLFlow will generate the analysis SQL to calculate the statistical value at first.
+For example, `STANDARDIZE(age)` requires the mean and standard deviation of age.
+SQLFlow will generate the analysis SQL to calculate the statistical value.

 ### Generate Analysis SQL From SQLFlow Statement

 *Please check the [discussion](https://github.com/sql-machine-learning/elasticdl/issues/1667).*

-After calculating the statistical data, SQLFlow is able to generate the concrete Python code for data transform.
+After calculating the statistical data, SQLFlow is able to generate the concrete Python source code for data transform.

 ### Generate Transform Code From SQLFlow Statement